10 Things to Know Before Shopping for Groceries at Walmart

 Download the Walmart app.

-There’s almost no better place to find grocery deals than on Walmart’s own app.
+There's almost no better place to find grocery deals than on Walmart's own app.
 Download the app to get early access to exclusive items and other special offers.
+And for more helpful tips, be sure to sign up for our newsletter to get daily recipes and food news in your inbox!

 Order your groceries for pickup or delivery.